projectara/greybus-spec/source/special/control.rst

    implemented by the CPort users of any such CPorts shall be as defined in the Manifest.

-An Interface's Lifecycle State is ENUMERATED when the AP receives such a successful response.
+When the AP receives a successful response, and parses the :ref:`manifest-description` successfully, the Interface's Lifecycle State is ENUMERATED.
 The enumeration procedure guarantees that the Interface State is in one of two possible values, as follows:

 .. figtable::